ChrisRomp/demo-tf-actions-azure/README.md

 ## Demo Scenarios

-- Creating a pull request and seeing the result of `terraform plan` in the Actions log
+- Creating a pull request and seeing the result of `terraform plan` in the Pull Request comments and Actions log
 - Running the Terraform Audit action manually with a good configuration
 - Changing your storage account configuration and running the Terraform Audit action to see the error status